Jaderpolli/Collatz-Conjecture/README.md

 - `ColorSchemeTools`
 - `LaTeXStrings`

-The instalation of the packages, and verifying possible updates, is done together with the running of all codes in the file `run_all.jl` inside the `Julia` folder.
+The installation of the packages, and verifying possible updates, are done together with the running of all codes in the file `run_all.jl` inside the `Julia` folder.

-Then, in order to install the necessary packages and run all codes, simple open the Julia terminal on the main directory and run
+Then, to install the necessary packages and run all codes, simply open the Julia terminal on the main directory and run

 `include("Julia/run_all.jl")`